Chana Dal Recipe

 Notes

-1. This recipe uses oil so it's vegan.
-But you can use ghee here, will add flavor.
+1. This recipe uses oil so it’s vegan.
+But you can use ghee here, it will add flavor and make it taste more restaurant-style.

 Nutrition